Francis John Blatherwick

-Francis John Blatherwick, CM, OBC, CD, FRCP(C) (born September 11, 1944) was one of Canada's trailblazing leaders in public health and was the longest-serving Medical officer of health in Canada when he retired in 2007.
+Dr. Francis John Blatherwick, CM, OBC, CD, FRCP(C) (born September 11, 1944) was one of Canada's trailblazing leaders in public health and was the longest-serving Medical officer of health in Canada when he retired in 2007.

 Entry into public health

 Prior to coming to Vancouver, he was the Medical Health Officer in the Simon Fraser Health Unit for nine years.
 He received his MD from the University of Alberta in 1969.
 He then started in public health when he left a residency in Internal Medicine at Vancouver General Hospital in 1971 to set up the Pine Street Youth Clinic.
 He received his Diploma in Public Health at the University of Toronto in 1975 and completed his Fellowship in Public Health at University of British Columbia in 1976.

 Public health leadership

-Blatherwick served as the Medical Health Officer or Chief Medical Health Officer in Vancouver, British Columbia from 1984 to 2007.
-As the medical health officer for the Vancouver Coastal Health Authority, he has been the moving force behind a number of important programs, especially those involving youth, people with disabilities, people living with AIDS, combating drug addictions, and the move to abolish smoking in the workplace.
+Dr. Blatherwick served as the Medical Health Officer or Chief Medical Health Officer in Vancouver, British Columbia from 1984 to 2007.
+As the medical health officer for the Vancouver Coastal Health Authority, he was instrumental in implementing a number of important programs, particularly those involving youth, people with disabilities, individuals living with AIDS, combating drug addictions, and the initiative to ban smoking in the workplace.

-Blatherwick became skilled at media relations and was well known for voicing independent, authoritative opinions on controversial health issues.
-Premier Bill Vander Zalm publicly threatened to fire him – twice – over his advocacy for condoms and sex education in schools.
+Dr. Blatherwick was adept at media relations and gained recognition for expressing independent, authoritative views on contentious health matters, including his activism during the AIDS pandemic.
+In the mid-1980s, Premier Bill Vander Zalm publicly threatened to dismiss him – twice – due to his advocacy for the inclusion of condoms and sex education in schools.
+In September 1997, Dr. Blatherwick declared a public health emergency in the Downtown Eastside due to the escalating rate of HIV infections, largely attributed to the high rates of injection drug use.
 Insite, the first legal supervised safe injection site in North America, opened during his tenure.

-He also led Vancouver's public health response to the SARS epidemic.
+He also led Vancouver's public health response to the 2003 SARS epidemic.

+After his retirement, he received an honorary degree at the University of British Columbia in 2008.
+He received an honorary degree as a Doctor of Science at Simon Fraser University in 2021.
+He now has 4 children and 10 grandchildren.